Diversity and professional development go hand-in-hand

 Additionally, our Associate Shadowing Program provides an opportunity for Associates to earn billable hour credit while observing or participating in important client service related activities, which cannot be billed to a client.
-Through shadowing, Associates have the opportunity to attend things like the closing argument for a trial, a labor negotiation, or a mediation.
+Through shadowing, Associates have the opportunity to attend things like the closing argument for a trial, a labor negotiation, a government settlement meeting, or a mediation.
 These experiences improve and foster an Associate’s confidence, skill set, and professional development.

 The firm’s Future Lawyer’s Program is tailored for college students who are interested in pursuing a career in law or for students who have not decided but want to learn more about becoming a lawyer.
 As part of each Future Lawyer’s Program, students get to meet with current Epstein Becker Green attorneys, Summer Associates, and law school career counselors about preparing for a career in law, tips on choosing a law school, and studying for the LSAT.

 - Yarayah St. Phard, Georgia State University

 - Christian Terry-Taylor, Morehouse College